 Bolivia Landscapes and Wildlife Photo Tour

-This short 12-day Bolivia Photography, Landscapes and Wildlife Tour combines two spectacular regions of the Neotropics: from multi-hued deserts in the high Andes to free-flowing rivers in the Bolivian Amazon, explore and photograph Bolivia’s top sites, travelling by air, 4WD vehicles, boats and canoes and, of course, on foot.
+This short 12-day Bolivia Photography, Landscapes and Wildlife Tour is moderately paced available on request is combinend two spectacular regions of the Neotropics: from multi-hued deserts in the high Andes to free-flowing rivers in the Bolivian Amazon, explore and photograph Bolivia’s top sites, travelling by air, 4WD vehicles, boats and canoes and, of course, on foot.

 The natural marvels of Bolivia are in a class all their own.
 And so is this trip, which reveals less-discovered realms of this little-known nature travel photography hotspot.
 From Andes to Amazon, experience the diverse landscapes and intriguing wildlife of Bolivia with your camera.